-Site Audit and SEO Issues
+Ubersuggest Site Audit and SEO issues

-Many backlinks are created from directories out of state, when they only service people in their state.
+Many backlinks are created from directories out of state, or out of country, when they only service people in their state.
 The reason the directories have been linked, are because these are often news site related business directories that have good Domain Authority.
 It does explain to people why they were getting some weird phone calls they did not expect from out of state.

 User Experience (UX) and Google Analytics